MAT06mat/Kivy-3D-cube/README.md

 ## Description

 This project demonstrates how to create a 3D cube using the Kivy framework in Python.
 Kivy is an open-source Python library for developing multitouch applications.
-This example showcases basic 3D rendering and interaction.
+This example showcases basic 3D rendering and interaction without using OpenGL or shaders.

 ## Requirements